samuelxyz/trialyzer/README.md

 - Is QWERTY's `ve` roll tolerable until you add `x` afterward?
 - How bad is Colemak's `you` really, compared to the average redirect?
 Compared to `oyu`?

-Instead of taking same finger bigrams, skipgrams, rolls, and all those other stats, and combining them into an overall layout fitness using arbitrary weights, it is my hope that the trigram speed statistic will naturally incorporate the effects of all these stats into one overall layout speed score, with no weights required.
+Instead of taking same finger bigrams, skipgrams, rolls, and all those other stats, and combining them into an overall layout fitness using arbitrary weights, it is my hope that the trigram speed statistic will naturally incorporate the effects of all these stats into one overall layout speed score, with no arbitrary weight selection required.
 However, we wouldn't be giving up the granularity of all those specific stats.
 In fact, we would be able to obtain *more* insight into, for example, exactly how bad each different sfb is, and how much they slow you down compared to the average non-sfb.

-Here is an example of just some of the insight trialyzer might be able to provide (with fictitious numbers):
+Here is an example of the kinds of insight trialyzer might be able to provide (with fictitious numbers):

 - For layout A, the average keystroke time is 25.81 ms, giving a theoretical speed cap of 465 wpm.
 Of that average keystroke time, 4.08 ms (15.8%) is from redirects, which occur with a frequency of 6.89%.
 - For layout B, the average keystroke time is 27.65 ms, giving a theoretical speed cap of 434 wpm.
 Of that average keystroke time, 3.51 ms (12.7%) is from redirects, which occur with a frequency of 7.03%.
 - Therefore, we can say that layout B has more redirects than layout A, but those redirects aren't as bad.
 Perhaps we could break down the stats further to discover that layout A has redirects concentrated in the ring and pinky fingers, while layout B has redirects concentrated in the index and middle fingers.
+Or maybe one layout has redirects that jump between rows, and the other doesn't.

 Of course, this approach comes with some limitations and drawbacks.